 GEICO became the official sponsor of the racing presidents in 2006.
 In 2006, GEICO became the official sponsor of the racing presidents.
 To kick off the race, a costumed gecko enters the field along with Washington Nationals mascot Screech, and the two characters wait at the temporary finish line for the costumed presidents.
 The Gecko has rarely participated in the race itself, but it has twice been run over by the presidents at the finish line.

-The presidents race route and distance has been changed four times.
+The presidents race route and distance has been changed five times.
 In 2006 and 2007 at RFK Stadium, they entered the park with a running start from a tunnel in the right field corner.
 The straight-line race route followed the first base foul line from right field toward a finish line near home plate.
 With the move to the new Nationals Park in 2008, the presidents were introduced individually, and the race route was lengthened to stretch from center field to the far edge of the Nationals’ dugout, after which the racing presidents would exit the field into the stands in Section 127.
 Unfortunately, the new route lasted through just one homestand.
 After Major League Baseball complained that the race was delaying the game, the route was shortened and the live introductions of each president was scrapped.

 The presidents race to music by Tom Petty and the Heartbreakers.
 Since 2013, the race has been accompanied by Tom Petty’s song “Runnin’ Down a Dream.”
 In previous years, the team has played Los Lobos 1987 cover of the 1958 hit “Come On, Let’s Go” by Richie Valens.
 As the presidents leave the field, they historically were accompanied by the 1982 hit “I Ran” by English new wave band A Flock of Seagulls.
 In 2011, the Nationals promised new victory songs which would vary depending on who wins, but it never happened.